mghan/siriproxy-m1/README.md

 Utilizing the REST interface of the ISY-99i, this plugin matches certain voice commands and sends the appropriate command via http to the controller.
 See below for specific usage.

 My fork of [Hoopty3’s plugin] (https://github.com/hoopty3/siriproxy-isy99i) is just that.
 If you already have an ISY-99i and made it here, then you are already a tweaker and know it is impossible to provide single solution that will suit everyone’s needs and configuration.
-I do not intend to merge any changes unless they are improvements in reliability or control.
+I do not intend to merge any changes unless those are improvements in reliability or control.
 The baseline changes I made from Hoopty3’s plugin include:
 - Added Elk M1 Gold control for arming, disarming, and relay output control.
 - Added ability to push IP camera and custom images to Siri.
 - Removed dimmer control since I mostly have CFL’s in my home.